Clay kim, dds, md

 I feel blessed to be a part of this great profession and I take pride in the training I have received.
 Training which, I believe, provided outstanding preparation for a career in oral and maxillofacial surgery.
 The experiences I have had in the hospital setting have allowed me ample opportunity to manage patients in a variety of situations.
 Our residency program has given me experience with different aspects of oral and maxillofacial surgery including; wisdom tooth extraction, dental implantology, preprosthetic surgery, maxillofacial trauma, orthognathic surgery, oral pathology and TMJ surgery to name a few.

-I reside in Waldorf, Maryland with my wife and 2 children.
+I reside in Calvert County with my wife and 2 children.
 In my spare time I enjoy playing and coaching lacrosse and spending time with my family.